gnolang/blog/posts/2026-03-25_beta-mainnet/README.md

 There are many ways to contribute, whether you are a developer, a validator, or a network enthusiast, there's a few ways to push the ecosystem forward.

-**Gnomies**
+### Gnomies

 For Cosmos and AtomOne recipients, you can check your GNOT balance with your Cosmos Hub or AtomOne address using the [Coin Balance Checker](https://gno.land/r/gnoland/coins).
 You have two options for managing your GNOT tokens and interacting with the network:

 - Creating or importing your existing wallet through the [Adena Wallet](https://www.adena.app/)
 - Using [Gnokey CLI](https://docs.gno.land/users/interact-with-gnokey), the command-line wallet for Gno.land

-*WARNING: Never enter your mnemonic (secret 12, 18, or 24 words) on any device that is or will ever be connected to the internet, not even on the Adena Wallet or Gnokey CLI.
-While you can check your GNOT balance, and use the Gno.land network, token transfers are currently not available.*
+<span style="color:red">**WARNING: Never enter your mnemonic (secret 12, 18, or 24 words) on any device that is or will ever be connected to the internet, not even on the Adena Wallet or Gnokey CLI.
+While you can check your GNOT balance, and use the Gno.land network, token transfers are currently not available.**</span>

 If you didn't receive GNOT, you can still explore Beta Mainnet via the [Faucet Hub](https://faucet.gno.land/) by requesting tokens from a drip faucet.
 The [Staging network](https://staging.gno.land/) is also available for experimentation using a separate test token.